Start a Building Hardware & Tools Trading Business in Dubai

 Submitting your application along with passport copies and relevant documentation

-Receiving initial approval and completing licence fee payment
+Receiving initial approval and completing license fee payment

-Obtaining your trading licence and company incorporation documents
+Obtaining your trading license and company incorporation documents

 Opening a corporate bank account